Imogen Says Nothing: Sources

 Imogen Says Nothing's titular character, Imogen, comes from a ghost character in Shakespeare's comedy Much Ado About Nothing.
 In the First Folio, a character called Innogen appears in the stage directions but never speaks.
 The stage directions of act 1, scene 1 read "Enter Leonato Gouernour of Messina, Innogen his wife, He- / ro his daughter, and Beatrice his Neece, with a messenger."
 Innogen is a ghost character who many scholars assume is a remnant of Shakespeare's earlier ideas for the play but was later written out.
 Kapil reads the double 'n' of Innogen to be a misprint for an m, producing the name Imogen.
 At Macalester College, Kapil played the role of Imogen.

 Imogen Says Nothing also plays on the line stage direction "He exits, pursued by a bear" in The Winter's Tale.
 The actors say they will perform The Winter's Tale after Much Ado About Nothing in act 3.
 The play also features many bears, including the titular Imogen.

 The play features several characters inspired by real Elizabethan actors of the King's Men, including William Shakespeare.
 The author's notes to the play state that "William Shakespeare is the least important person in this play."

 Performance history

 Imogen Says Nothing premiered on January 20, 2017 at the Yale Repertory Theatre, who also commissioned the play, in New Haven, Connecticut.
 Imogen was played by Ashlie Atkinson, Christopher Ryan Grant played John Heminges, Hubert Point-Du Jour played Henry Condell, Christopher Geary played Alexander Cooke, Ricardo Dávilla played Nicholas Tooley, Thom Sesma played Richard Burbage, Daisuke Tsuji played William Shakespeare, Ben Horner played the Crier, and Zenzi Williams played Anna Roos.
 The production was directed by Laurie Woolery.

+San Diego City College's Dramatic Arts program staged a production of the play, directed by professor Kate Neff Stone, in Fall of 2022.

+In the fall of 2023, The University of Michigan Department of Theatre and Drama staged Imogen Says Nothing.
+The play was directed by professor and professional freelance director Malcolm Tulip and was produced by University Productions.